spinel-coop/spinel.coop/content/prospectus.md

 <blockquote>
 <span style="background-color: #000; color: #fff;">
-Retaining us gets your team all the answers they need for a fraction of the cost of a single fully-loaded full-time engineer.
+Retaining us gets your team all the answers they need for a fraction of the cost of a single full-time engineer.
 </span>
 </blockquote>